-This guide is a reference document for people who manage the operation of SGI computer systems running SGI ProPack 5 for Linux operating system.
+This guide is a reference document for people who manage the operation of SGI computer systems running SGI ProPack 6 for Linux operating system.
 It contains information needed in the administration of various system resource management features.

-Note: For information on resource management features on SGI ProPack 3 for Linux or SGI ProPack 4 for Linux systems, see the 007-4413-010 version of this manual.
-From the current 007-4413-012 version of this manual on the SGI Technical Publications Library, select the additional info link.
-Click on 007-4413-010 under Other Versions :.
+Note: For information on resource management features on SGI ProPack 4 for Linux systems, see the 007-4413-010 version of this manual.
+For SGI ProPack 5, see the 007-4412-012 version of this manual From the current 007-4413-013 version of this manual on the SGI Technical Publications Library, select the additional info link.
+Click on 007-4413-010 or 007-4413-012 under Other Versions: